What International Students Need to Know

 Health Insurance Non-EU Students

-There are three viable options:
+There are 3 viable options:

 1) OBTAINING A PRIVATE HEALTH INSURANCE POLICY BEFORE TRAVELLING TO ITALY